mminges/tanzu-configs/azure/tmc-sm/README.md

 Disabling internet egress also disabled ability to connect to Azure services like storage accounts and file shares.
 In order to connect to these services we need to add private endpoints for our storage account in order to traverse the microsoft backbone without going over public internet.
 More info [here](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-networking-endpoints?tabs=azure-cli).

-Disable private endpoint network policies for the tools subnet
+Exit out of the jumpbox and disable private endpoint network policies for the tools subnet
 ```bash
 subnet_id=$(az network vnet subnet show -g tools --vnet-name tools -n tools | jq -r '.id')